rodrigoalexandre/sph-ecg-leads-convneuralnetwork/README.md

 The dataset used in this study is publicly available at: https://doi.org/10.6084/m9.figshare.c.5779802.v1
 <br><br>
 ## **LICENSE**
-This project is available under the MIT license.
+This project is available under the **MIT license**.
 See the LICENSE file for more details.
 <br><br>